 How is the budget managed?

 The size of the IEA budget and the scope of its work (also known as the Programme of Work and the budget) are determined every two years by member countries.
 The IEA operates within the financial framework of the OECD.
 Independent external auditing of the Agency’s accounts and financial management is performed by a Supreme Audit Institution of a member country, appointed by the OECD Council.

 Does the IEA dispense grants or make loans?

 No, unlike the World Bank or the International Monetary Fund (IMF), the IEA does not dispense grants or make loans.

-Once every two years, ministers from IEA member countries gather for the IEA Ministerial Meeting.
+Once every two years, ministers from member countries gather for the IEA Ministerial meeting.
 This meeting sets broad strategic priorities for the IEA, alongside directions offered at the regular meetings of the Governing Board.
 Although ministers may instruct the IEA to focus on a specific issue, the direction they provide also comes through the discussions that ensue at these meetings.
-Through the IEA Ministerial, the IEA Secretariat develops ideas for existing or new work programmes, which it then discusses with member countries in various IEA committees and ultimately presents to the Governing Board for approval.
+Through the IEA Ministerial, the Secretariat develops ideas for existing or new work programmes, which it then discusses with member countries in various IEA committees and ultimately presents to the Governing Board for approval.
 The outcomes of each Ministerial are not fixed; however, some sort of political statement or communiqué is issued.